 Siciliano, Steve: Professor.
 Soil environmental toxicology, soil microbiology, risk assessment, polar soils

-Van Rees, Ken: Professor & Director of Centre for Northern Agroforestry and Afforestation.
+Van Rees, Ken: Professor (Acting Department Head) & Director of Centre for Northern Agroforestry and Afforestation.
 Forest soils and agroforestry; below ground competition and nutrient uptake modeling

 Walley, Fran: Professor.
 Soil nitrogen dynamics, pulse crop agronomy, soil organic matter and soil quality